 All sea life are nehpheshs, are living beings (not souls).

 All land life are nehpheshs, are living beings (not souls).

 And mankind are nehpheshs, are living beings (not souls).

-None of the three are inherent indestructible immortality beings; none have an immortal deathless “soul” dwelling in them.
+None of the three are inherent indestructible immortality beings; none have an immortal deathless “soul” that cannot die dwelling in them.